Rudy Lai

 Costs

-John Deere uses AI-driven computer vision and machine learning to identify weeds in real-time and apply herbicides precisely only where needed, reducing chemical waste and environmental impact.
+John Deere utilizes AI-driven computer vision and machine learning to precisely detect weeds in real-time and selectively apply herbicides or lasers to eliminate them, dramatically reducing chemical usage while improving crop health.
 [1][2][3]

 Customer Facing